Shrishti-Bhasin/aws-devops-project-implementation/README.md

 - Implemented CI/CD using github actions and Argo CD follwing devsecOps best practices.
 - Setup route53 for the custom domain

-## Original  Repository
+## Source Code Reference

-This project is based on/forked from https://github.com/Shrishti-Bhasin/ultimate-devops-project-demo
+The base source code forthis project was forked and is available in my repository here : https://github.com/Shrishti-Bhasin/ultimate-devops-project-demo

 All the screenshots and implementations in this repository refelct my personal hands-on work built upon the original source code.